Sugar Addiction (+ how quinoa can help)

 But we're talking about something less serious in this post.
 It's just sugar, right?
 Just a little sprinkle here, a dash there.
 I mean it can't really be affecting us, right?

 Wrong.
 Sugar addiction is real.
-Sugar affects those “feel-good” hormones in your brain and can have a serious affect on both your brain and body.
+Sugar affects those “feel-good” hormones in your brain and can have a serious effect on both your brain and body.

 Sugar addiction can compromise your immune system, send your blood sugar on a roller coaster ride, and cause insane cravings.